A Trusted UK Supplier Of ESD Control Products Since 1986

 5) Connect the ground snap of your floor mat to the ground snap of your Low Profile ESD Ground Cord.
 The ring terminal must be connected to the grounding receptacle as described in step 2.
 To keep the shoes connected to the floor mat, wear ESD Heel Straps when standing on the ESD mat.
 If safety shoes are worn, the ESD heel straps need not be worn.

-Bondline are a leading UK supplier of ESD products since 1986.
+Bondline Electronics Ltd are a leading UK supplier of ESD control products since 1986.
 They specialise in providing the highest quality ESD consumables at competitive prices, including ESD matting.

-Bondline offer a wide variety of ESD worktop mats and ESD floor mats, including some of the following:
+Bondline offer an extensive range of ESD worktop mats and ESD floor mats, including:

 On selected products if ordered before 1pm